hyunbinseo/zoom-rec-dl/README.md

 # zoom-rec-dl

 Save Zoom cloud recordings to a local directory.
-A cross-platform video download script.
+A cross-platform video and audio download script.

 ## Requirements